Seeed-Studio/wiki-documents/docs/Sensor/SeeedStudio_XIAO/SeeedStudio_XIAO_SAMD21/Seeeduino-XIAO.md

 The Seeed Studio XIAO SAMD21 is the smallest member of the Seeeduino family.
 It carries the powerful ATSAMD21G18A-MU which is a low-power microcontrollers.
 On the other hand, this little board has good performance in processing but needs less power.
 As a matter of fact, it is designed in a tiny size and can be used for wearable devices and small projects.

-Seeed Studio XIAO SAMD21 has 14 GPIO PINs, which can be used for 11 digital interfaces, 11 mock interfaces, 10 PWM interfaces (d1-d10), 1 DAC output pin D0, 1 SWD pad interface, 1 I2C interface, 1 SPI interface, 1 UART interface, Serial communication indicator (T/R), Blink light (L).
+Seeed Studio XIAO SAMD21 has 14 PINs, which can be used for 11 digital interfaces, 11 mock interfaces, 10 PWM interfaces (d1-d10), 1 DAC output pin D0, 1 SWD pad interface, 1 I2C interface, 1 SPI interface, 1 UART interface, Serial communication indicator (T/R), Blink light (L) through pin multiplexing.
 The colors of LEDs(Power,L,RX,TX) are green, yellow, blue and blue.
 Moreover, Seeed Studio XIAO SAMD21 has a Type-C interface which can supply power and download code.
 There are two reset button, you can short connect them to reset the board.

 <div class="get_one_now_container" style={{textAlign: 'center'}}>
     <a class="get_one_now_item" href="https://www.seeedstudio.com/Seeeduino-XIAO-Arduino-Microcontroller-SAMD21-Cortex-M0+-p-4426.html">